Nandika-Gupta/Paropkar-AI/README.md

 Government officers also manually verify certificates, which is slow and inefficient.

 ---
+## 📖 Meaning of "Paropkar"

+The word **Paropkar (परोपकार)** comes from Sanskrit/Hindi and means **selfless service or helping others for the welfare of society**.

+The project reflects this idea by using AI and cloud technology to help citizens better understand and manage government certificates.

+---
 # 💡 Solution

 Paropkar AI acts as a **digital legal assistant** that analyzes certificates automatically.